danypype/game-ban/README.md

 ```commandline
 $ ./scripts/runapp.sh
 ```
-This command will start the Flask app, and it will be listening on port `5000`
+This command will start the Flask app, and it will be listening on `localhost:5000`

 ## Running tests
 To run all tests execute